School of Composition – Audition Requirements

 Stage 2 (Interview and Score Analysis):

-If you are successfully shortlisted at Stage 1, you’ll be invited to undertake an in person or online interview with the Head of School and one of our Composition Tutors.
+If you are successfully shortlisted at Stage 1, you’ll be invited to undertake an in person with the Head of School and one of our Composition Tutors.
 Here you’ll be asked to talk about your background, work and study aims, as well as to discuss your portfolio.
-You’ll also be asked to answer a few questions on the structure and instrumentation of an extract from a score of 20th century or contemporary music.
-There will be a choice of extracts to choose from, all of which will be supplied in advance.
-Please note: if your interview is online, you will receive the extracts via email 30 minutes before your interview start time.
+You will also be given a booklet with several short extracts from late 20th and 21st century compositions to consider, select from, and discuss.
+You will be given 30 minutes before the interview to look at these extracts.

 Undergraduate Online Test

 BMus applicants are also required to complete an online test as part of their audition.
-This is because academic studies is a key component of your degree and we want to ensure that you’re in a position to thrive from the outset.
+This is because academic studies are a key component of your degree and we want to ensure that you’re in a position to thrive from the outset.
 The multiple choice test isn’t pass or fail, but the results do tell us about your knowledge of music theory, general musicianship and contextual awareness.

 If you have any queries, please email [email protected] or call 0161 907 5465/210.